Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Dynamical System Analysis

 \subsubsection{Phase portrait}

-However, from the physical perspective, only the upper half of the plane, $y\geq 0$, is of meaning.
+However, from the physical perspective only the upper half of the plane $y\geq 0$ is of meaning.
 This is because $y\leq0$ is not physically achievable for a positive potential.
-Thus, we discard the set of the points, including the fixed points, with $y\leq 0$ as not being physical.
+Thus, we discard the set of the points, including the fixed points, with $y\leq 0$.
 The dynamic variable $x$ is proportional to the velocity.
-In both cases, with and without GUP,

-The phase portraits of the system are presented in Fig.(\ref{Q1}) for $Q = 1$. the saddle point $C=(0,0)$ disappears upon the introduction of the GUP distortion.
-However, the physically relevant point $A=(-0.40, 1.08)$ remains there even after quantum correction.
+In both cases, with and without GUP, the phase portraits of the system are presented in Fig.(\ref{Q1}) for $Q = 1$. the saddle point $C=(0,0)$ disappears upon the introduction of the GUP distortion.
+However, the physically relevant point $A=(-0.40, 1.08)$ remains even after quantum corrections are taken into account.
 Physically, the stable fixed point $A=(-0.40,1.08)$ implies that at a later time, the scalar field settles down to a negative velocity value with a positive field value. \begin{widetext}

 \end{widetext}